opencog/opencog/README.md

 (Thanks to Linas' netcat module!)to start the ROS node and intialize perception manager in cogserver.

-4. start mapnode.py.
-It will start a ROS node to receive primary blocks messages, save them and send block information to opencog.
-So far we just send the whole world to opencog.
-And in the future we will add more information(Entity/players...) and visibility calculation in the ROS node.

-5. start testbot3.py.
-It will start Spock and a new ROS node.
-This node will only be responsible for receiving Minecraft packets and sending primary blocks message to the mapnode.
+4. Follow instructions in minecraft_bot to start ROS and initialize Spock.

-6. Then you can connect with cogserver by:
+5. Then you can connect with cogserver by:

    `rlwrap telnet localhost 17001`